Christian Union (Netherlands): Orthodox-Protestant (pillarised) organisations

 The CU still has ideological strong links with so-called pillarised organisations.
 Together with conservative Protestant schools, papers like the Nederlands Dagblad and the Reformatorisch Dagblad, the Protestant broadcaster Evangelische Omroep, several Reformed churches they constitute the conservative or orthodox Reformed pillar (Dutch zuil).
 While all four of the traditional Dutch pillars (socialists, liberals, Protestants and Catholics) have broken down since the 1960s, the orthodox reformed pillar has actually strengthened in reaction to the process of secularisation.

 Relationships to other parties

 The Christian Union had been in the opposition until 2006.
 It has good relations with the orthodox Reformed Political Party (SGP), with which it formed a single European parliamentary party CU-SGP until 2022 and the Christian Democratic Appeal, with which the ChristenUnie-SGP had an electoral alliance for the 2004 European Parliament elections.
-As an opposition party against the centre-right Second Balkenende cabinet, the CU has gained sympathy from the left wing parties in parliament, the Labour Party, the Socialist Party, and the GreenLeft, with which it cooperates in several local governments after the 2006 municipal elections.
+As an opposition party against the centre-right second Balkenende cabinet, the CU has gained sympathy from the left-wing parties in parliament, the Labour Party, the Socialist Party, and the GroenLinks, with which it cooperates in several municipal executives after the 2006 municipal elections.

 International comparisons

-The Evangelical People's Party of Switzerland is nearest to the Christian Union as a conservative Protestant party that is left wing in social matters, conservative in ethical matters and critical of the European Union.
+The Evangelical People's Party of Switzerland is nearest to the Christian Union as a conservative Protestant party that is left-wing in social matters, conservative in ethical matters and critical of the European Union.